Updated on by Lyric Fergusson

 3. What are the best places to eat in Maui?

-With local, line-caught fresh fish, Maui-grown produce, and all natural meats, Hula Grill is one of our go-to’s when we’re on the island.
+- Hula Grill – with local, line-caught fresh fish, Maui-grown produce, and all-natural meats, Hula Grill is one of our go-to’s when we’re on the island.
 Two words: hula pie.
 Not sure what that is?
 Just trust me when I say it’s incredible.
-But they also have delicious crab wontons, macadamia-crusted mahi mahi, and ribeye.
+But they also have delicious crab wontons, macadamia-crusted mahi-mahi, and ribeye.

 4. What should you wear in Maui?

 The most comfortable clothes to wear in Maui will be items that are breathable and casual.
 Fabrics like linen, rayon, merino wool, and cotton blends are ideal for the tropical climate.
 You’ll find that most visitors live in shorts, tank tops, and flip-flops which are usually widely accepted.
 It is recommended to bring an outfit or two (such as nice dresses and button-ups) for nice dinners or nights out.

 5. What are some fun season events in Maui?

 - The Shanghai CircusFeaturing talented acrobats, contortionists, jugglers, and masters of balance, the Shanghai Circus follows a 2,500 year old tradition of circus arts in China.
 Peasants and craftsmen would gather in the village square and celebrate the autumn by putting on dangerous performances with household items and common goods.
 The circus is thrown every year in January!

 - Maui Whale FestivalEvery year in late February or early March, The Maui Whale Festival is hosted by the Pacific Whale Foundation.
 Local restaurants come out to feed guests, live music is played to keep everyone entertained, and there are other fun things like a parade, games, and bouncy houses.
 What better way to honor the humpback whales that swim 3,000 miles to the warmer weather in the winter?